laravel/laravel/readme.md

 - Lumen build for lightweight sites
 - CLI for building views and components
 - Composer tool to create new projects using `laravue new project`
+- Composer `create-project` tool for an alternative way of starting off

 ## Official Documentation